Pre-Existing Conditions in NC Claims

 - Testify at deposition or trial if necessary

-This is typically something your attorney arranges if you have one.
-For cases involving substantial injuries layered on top of pre-existing conditions, expert testimony is often the difference between winning and losing.
+For cases involving substantial injuries layered on pre-existing conditions, expert testimony is often the difference between winning and losing.
+This is typically something your attorney arranges, and it is one of the primary reasons pre-existing condition cases benefit from legal representation.

 NC Contributory Negligence Makes Pre-Existing Condition Cases Even Harder